prabhakaran-jm/co2-shopping-assistant/SUBMISSION_SUMMARY.md

 ## 🏗️ Architecture Highlights

-- **Complete Architecture Diagram**: See [Comprehensive Architecture Diagram](docs/architecture-diagram.md) for detailed system architecture, data flow, and technology integration.
+- **Architecture Diagram**: See [Architecture Diagram](docs/architecture-diagram.md) for detailed system architecture, data flow, and technology integration.

 ### Multi-Agent System
 The application implements a sophisticated multi-agent architecture where specialized agents handle different aspects of the shopping experience: